 HHS Honors Program - For more detailed information regarding high school honors course placement please refer to the following notice: HHSHonorsPlacementLetter2017.pdf

 February 2 - HHS will host a PARENT ORIENTATION program at 7:00 pm on Feb.
 2nd in the High School Auditorium to review the HHS Program of Studies.
 This presentation is conducted by the HHS Director of Guidance along with the District Supervisors for each curriculum department.
-Please mark your calendar for this important first orientation program.

 Mid-February - HMS counselors will meet with 8th grade students via their science classes to distribute HHS Programs of Study and to review the course offerings and course selection process with all students.
 This information is also available via the High School website under the Guidance Department.

 Mid-March - Notice will be sent out once the process of course placement recommendations has been completed for all subject areas and entered into the Genesis student information system.
 At that point, the course recommendations will be viewable online via the Parent Portal.
 You will be able to view the recommendations for core courses, discuss them with your child, and enter rank-ordered elective course requests.
 Understand that a student cannot request an honors course for which he or she has not been approved by meeting the placement criteria and receiving the HHS departmental recommendation for honors placement.